Unicon/shibboleth-idp-dockerized/README.md

 [![](https://badge.imagelayers.io/unicon/shibboleth-idp:latest.svg)](https://imagelayers.io/?images=unicon/shibboleth-idp:latest 'image layer analysis')

 # Breaking change.
 This image is now based on OpenJDK Zulu and not Oracle Java.
 Docker Hub images have not yet been updated, but will be soon.
 Instructions for switching to Oracle Java for local use will be added shortly.
-See issue-#19 for details and comments.
+See [this issue](https://github.com/Unicon/shibboleth-idp-dockerized/issues/19) for details and comments.

 ## Overview
 This Docker image contains a deployed Shibboleth IdP 3.2.1 running on OpenJDK-based Zulu 8 Update 72 and Jetty 9.3.7 running on the latest CentOS 7 base.
 This image is a base image and should be used to set the configuration with local changes.